odoo/documentation/content/applications/sales/sales/send_quotations/pdf_quote_builder.rst

 Dynamic text values
 -------------------

-Below are common dynamic text values used in custom PDFs, and what they represent:
+Below are common dynamic text values used in custom PDFs that are already mapped to the correct fields, and what they represent.

+For headers and footers PDF:

 - :guilabel:`name`: Sales Order Reference
 - :guilabel:`partner_id__name`: Customer Name